HL7/dental-data-exchange/input/pagecontent/background.md

 <table class="tg">
 <thead>
   <tr>
-    <th class="tg-0lax">#30 pulpal necrosis and periapical pathosis with draining fistula.
-Clinical impression is that possible vital pulp remnants remain. #30 possible cracked DB cusp; rule out cracked tooth.
-Clinical impression is that tooth is restorable. #29 D caries lesion.
-<br>On exam of the right lower quadrant, tooth #30 was sensitive to percussion (lingering for 45 seconds) and to cold (sharp, stops when cold removed).
-No sensitivity to palpation, pain upon biting with relief upon opening.
-No evidence of new caries on distal; missing #28, replaced with endosteal (root form) implant with full crown tooth-colored restoration;#32 impacted with possible full boney impaction.
-One cm swelling present on buccal free-gingiva around #29 and #30 with sinus tract present #30B.
-Periodontal pocket depth WNL.
+    <th class="tg-0lax">Diagnosis for tooth #30: pulpal necrosis and chronic apical abscess (with a draining sinus tract). #30 has a potentially cracked DB cusp.
+Use of Tooth Slooth appeared to rule out vertical root fracture.
+Clinical impression is that tooth #30 is restorable with a good long-term prognosis. #29 D has a moderate active carious lesion.
+On exam of the lower right quadrant, tooth #30 was very sensitive to percussion and non-responsive to cold or EPT testing.
+Minor sensitivity to palpation elicited in this area, but pain experienced on biting with relief on opening for tooth #30.
+No evidence of new caries on distal.
+Missing tooth #28 was replaced with an endosteal implant with a porcelain fused to metal crown.
+Tooth #32 is impacted (possible full-bony impaction).
+Minimal swelling present on lower right buccal vestibule around #29 and #30 with sinus tract present on #30B.
+Periodontal probing depths in lower right quadrant were all less than or equal to 3 millimeters.
+Pt is taking Azithromycin (500 mg loading dose and 250 mg each day for 4 additional days) for the infection and alternating 600 mg of ibuprofen and 1000 mg of acetaminophen every 6 hours for pain and swelling.
 </th>
   </tr>
 </thead>